MauroDataMapper/docs/docs/glossary/data-model/data-model.md

 	Files can be added to provide additional information and context.

 * **Dataflow**
 	A diagram illustrating where the data within the **Data Model** has come from and how it has moved across different databases and organisations.
-This gives users valuable information on the history of the data and how it has been manipulated.
+This gives users valuable information on the history of each data point and how it has been manipulated.

 ---